 As data from the United States Census Bureau suggest, car accidents are occurring in an alarming frequency all over America.
 Based on the bureau’s reports, an average of 10.6 million accidents were reported annually during 2004 up until 2009.
 For every year in this 6-year period, an overwhelming number of accidents happen in roads and highways all over the nation.
 While a good number of these reported incidents only led to minor collisions, some also resulted in total wreckages that caused serious injuries and deaths.

 These devastating car accidents are caused by a variety of factors.
 According to the website of the Sheboygan personal injury attorneys of Habush Habush & Rottier S.C. ® car accidents are commonly caused by driver error, speeding, reckless driving, mechanical defects, road hazards, and drunk driving.
-The website of the Portale Law Firm adds that many of these incidents significantly affect those that are largely out-powered by the vehicles on the road, such as pedestrians and cyclists.
+Many of these incidents significantly affect those that are largely out-powered by the vehicles on the road, such as pedestrians and cyclists.

 A rollover accident is a particularly dangerous scenario.
 Typical to SUV and 4-wheel drives, vehicles that flip over or fall to the side due to imbalance can cause very serious injuries such as brain trauma and spinal cord damage.
 It is important to learn more about such incidents, and be mindful of the fact that certain factors can further aggravate the conditions which lead to such accidents.
 The website of the Mokaram Law Firm states that road defects and blockages can cause SUV drivers to swerve or make abrupt turns, disrupting the balance of the vehicle.

 Car accidents are easily among the most traumatic events that an individual can face.
 The fact that it can happen at any moment while doing an activity that is so ingrained in most people’s routine makes the occurrence of such accidents even more alarming.